 - $15,000 total amount the policy pays for property damage

-* If there are several persons injured, those who file a claim first receive payment until a total of $50,000 is reached.
-After $50,000 in payments have been made, any other Injured persons would have to pursue other legal recourse from the policyholder.
+* If there are several injured people, those who file claims first receive payment until claims reach $50,000.
+Once claim payments reach $50,000, any other injured persons need to pursue other legal recourse from the policyholder.

 UltraCar Insurance offers competitive SR22 Colorado insurance quotes and expert advice about owner and non-owner SR22 policies.
-Our agents are licensed in Colorado and will provide a quick filing to satisfy your requirements.
+Our agents will provide a quick filing to satisfy your requirements.
 Call us, or click to start a quote today!

 This article was last updated on May 14th, 2022 by UltraCar Insurance